The St. James NIBC Invitational gave us a glimpse of what big-time high school basketball will likely look like in the near future.

 So is it fair for NIBC schools to be ranked with secondary high schools?
 Should there be two sets of national rankings and should independent programs only play each other?
 As long as state association members line up to play NIBC members, they belong in the same pot.
 It’s up to state associations and member schools to decide if they want to play these programs.
-So allow their full members to play teams that don’t compete for a traditional state title, and others do not.
+Some allow their full members to play teams that don’t compete for a traditional state title, and others do not.

 If the decision is unilaterally made that state association members can no longer play teams that don’t compete for state tiles, then there will be no choice other than to separate the programs.
 That hasn’t happened yet, but coaches can’t schedule those teams, then complain about it when they lose.
 On the occasions they do win, it’s big news and used to promote their program and the virtues of playing for a secondary high school.
 In the same light, event operators can’t scoff at those programs when they gladly use them as promotional vehicles and to boost gate receipts.

 Either way, Ballislife’s goal is to promote the players of high school basketball, regardless of its makeup.
 We adjust with the times and realize high school basketball is not nearly the same as when the precursor to the FAB 50, the National Prep Poll, began in the winter of 1987.
 We also understand COVID-19 is changing the realities of families and how high school basketball fits in to that reality in 2021.